chef/chef-web-docs/chef_master/source/knife_user.rst

    The name of the public key.

 ``-p FILE_NAME``, ``--public-key FILE_NAME``
    The path to a file that contains the public key.
-If this option is not specified, and only if ``--key-name`` is specified, the Chef server will generate a public/private key pair.
+If this option is not specified, and only if ``--key-name`` is specified, the Chef Infra Server will generate a public/private key pair.

 .. end_tag